obsolescence/pidp10/README.md

 > The relevant boot numbers: 0 = blinkenlights demo, 1 = boot ITS, 2 = boot TOPS-10.

 - **pdp**: if run without any command line arguments, inspect the simulation engine.
 Enter `CTRL-A` `d` to exit again.
 > If run with command line arguments, start up peripheral simulators.
-So `pdp con` will get you the Teletype, `pdp tvcon` the Knight terminal, `pdp vt52` a - well, vt52.
+So `pdp con` will get you the Teletype, `pdp tvcon` the Knight terminal, `pdp vt52` a - well, vt52. `pdp view` is a nice all-in one setup.
 Do `pdp ?` for all options.

 ## 3. Installing on a Linux X86/64 system instead of a Pi